-1.04 Sponsor
+2.03 Sponsor

-A Sponsor is an individual, legal entity or nonprofit board that exercises control, financial responsibility and decision-making authority over the project.
+A Sponsor is an individual, legal entity or nonprofit board that exercises control, financial responsibility and decision-making authority over the development and holds the strongest financial position in the Projects Organization Structure Chart.

-The Sponsor must submit Minnesota Housing's Qualifications of Sponsor and/or Guarantor (Form 203B) along with the information required therein as part of the initial application for funding or HTCs.
+The Sponsor must submit Form 203B Qualifications of Sponsor and/or Guarantor, found on Minnesota Housing's Development Team Qualification Forms webpage, along with the information required therein as part of the initial application for funding or HTCs.
 Sponsor(s) must collectively demonstrate acceptable multifamily housing experience and financial capacity to guarantee performance, if applicable.
-Financial capacity may be supported by additional Guarantor(s) as described in 1.05 below.
+Financial capacity may be supported by additional Guarantor(s) as described in 2.04 below.

-1.05 Guarantor
+2.04 Guarantor